Bowflex Revolution Vs. Bioforce Home Gym

 The Bowflex Revolution measures 10 feet wide by 7 feet deep when it is in operation, and is just over 6 feet tall.
 When folded for storage, the footprint of the machine measure 55 inches wide by 38 inches deep.
 The Bio Force home gym is 52 inches wide and 82 inches tall when fully assembled.
 The machine is not collapsible when not in operation.

-As of September 2010, the Bowflex Revolution costs $2,999 and the Bio Force 2.2 TNT System costs $999.50.
+The Bowflex Revolution costs $2,999 and the Bio Force 2.2 TNT System costs $999.50.
 The Bowflex Revolution comes standard with a 10-year warranty on all parts and maintenance, while the Bio Force home gyms come with a lifetime warranty on all parts, though shipping and handling for the parts must be paid for by the owner after the first year.
 Both products come with workout DVDs and have upgradeable accessory packages available for purchase.